Iran says Beirut blast should not be politicised

-Iran said on Monday that countries should refrain from politicising the massive blast in Beirut last week, adding that the United States should lift sanctions against Lebanon.
+Iran said on Monday that countries should refrain from politicising the massive blast in Beirut last week, and that the United States should lift sanctions against Lebanon.

+Asked about the visit, Mousavi said: "Some countries have been trying to politicise this blast for their own interests."
+Macron told an emergency donor conference on Sunday that donors would watch closely how the aid was spent.

-"If America is honest about its assistance offer to Lebanon, they should lift sanctions."
+Iran backs Hezbollah, the armed Shi'ite Muslim group that is among Lebanon's most powerful political forces, which Washington considers a terrorist group and penalises with sanctions.
+Mousavi also said that "if America is honest about its assistance offer to Lebanon, they should lift sanctions".
 (Writing by Parisa Hafezi; Editing by Kevin Liffey)

 - READ MORE ON: